-The exquisite Pearls & Lace templates are not new to Download & Print.
+The exquisite Lace & Pearls templates are not new to Download & Print.
 The delicate lace and classic fonts have long struck a chord with DIY brides, and this design has consistently been a top download here.
 But the tone-on-tone lace and cream card stock, while certainly pretty, isn't the perfect color scheme for everyone.
-We've been asked for the lace in all colors of the rainbow and today... your wish is my command!
-I've picked the top color requests and you can now download the full 15-piece Pearls & Lace bundle in six colors.
-Not quite a rainbow, but close.
-The text color can be changed in Word after you download the templates giving you the flexibility to truly make the templates fit in with your wedding color scheme.
+You can now customize the color, fonts, and text online of all 17-pieces of the Lace & Pearls bundle.
+That's right...any color, giving you the flexibility to truly make the templates fit with your wedding color theme.

 Go Classic, Vintage, or Rustic Shabby Chic